google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 How long does it take to see improvement?

-Topical treatments usually show visible improvement in 6-10 weeks.
-Patience and consistency matter.
+Topical treatments usually show visible results in 6-10 weeks

 Is acne permanent?

-Acne can be continue, but it can be managed or improved with an appropriate routine and, if needed, professional guidance.
+Acne can be last for a long time, but it can be managed or improved with suitable routine and, if necessary, professional help

 Can hormones cause acne in adults?